croedel/PiInfotainment/README.md

 OUTDATED_FILE_PROP  # Include outdated images with this propability (0.0=disable)
 ```

-To avoid a "hard cut" between the files which are included because they are within RECENT_DAYS, and those outside, you can set `PROP_SLOPE`.
-This defines a time span in days, which smoothly decreases the propability depending on the "distance" from the desired time span.
+To avoid a "hard cut" between the files which are included because they are within `DATE_FROM` and `DATE_TO`, and those outside this time interval, you can set `PROP_SLOPE`.
+This defines a time span in days, which smoothly decreases the propability depending on the "distance" from the configured time span (`DATE_FROM`and `DATE_TO`).

 Example: If you defined `RECENT_DAYS=60` you would miss fotos take 61 days ago.
-If you define `PROP_SLOPE=10` fotos taken 61 days ago would get included with 90% propability, tose taken 62 days ago with 80% propability, etc.
+If you define `PROP_SLOPE=10` fotos taken 61 days ago would get included with 90% propability, those taken 62 days ago with 80% propability, etc.

 ```
 PROP_SLOPE   # Timespan for smoothly decreasing propability to select files outside timerange